-Generally, children with the syndrome are detected at birth or in infancy due to the striking shape of the face and the characteristic changes in the hands and feet.
-During infancy and early childhood, breathing difficulties, feeding problems, absence of weight gain, frequent infections, and severe constipation may occur.
+Children with Rubinstein-Taybi syndrome are usually identified at birth or in infancy due to the striking facies and the characteristic changes affecting the hands and feet.
+During infancy and early childhood, respiratory difficulties, feeding problems, lack of weight gain, recurring infections, and severe constipation may occur.

 Symptoms can affect different organ systems and regions:

 Drooping palpebral fissures, low-lying nose bridge, high palate, grimacing laugh

 Craniospinal abnormalities and changes in the area of the posterior cranial fossa (Chiari malformation, syringomyelia, os odontoideum, and cervical bone marrow compression)

 Strabismus, refraction abnormalities, ptosis, obstruction of the nasolacrimal duct, cataract, coloboma, nystagmus, glaucoma, changes in the cornea, and retinal dysfunction

 Around one third of RSTS patients have a congenital heart disease.

 Renal changes are very common.

 Maldescensus testis is present in nearly all male RSTS patients.

 Broad, often angled thumbs and toes, distally broad fingers, dislocated patella, hypermobility of the joints, scoliosis, Perthes disease, slipped epiphysis at the femoral head, and changes in the cervical spine